splitio/fme-proxy/README.md

 ### Quickstart

 1. Get the image `docker pull splitsoftware/fme-proxy`
-2. Run the image with the desired configuration (more on config later on): `docker run --rm --name some-fme-proxy -e HP_PROXIES=main -e HP_main_PORT=3128 splitsoftware/fme-proxy`.
+2. Run the image with the desired configuration (more on config later on): `docker run --rm --name some-fme-proxy -e HP_PROXIES=main -e HP_main_PORT=3128 -p 3128:3128 splitsoftware/fme-proxy:ubuntu`.
-3. Test with curl: `curl -v --proxy https://harness-fproxy:3128 -XGET https://sdk.split.io`.
+3. Test with curl: `curl -v --proxy http://127.0.0.1:3128 -XGET https://sdk.split.io/api/version`.

 ### In-depth configuration
 As mentioned above, the applications supports listening on multiple ports, each with different SSL & authentication requirements.
 These instances are called `server`s and are listed in the `HP_PROXIES` variable in a comma-separated list (no spaces, just comma).
 All server-specific configurations follow the format `HP_&lt;server_name&gt;_<config_option>`